m-mdy-m/VfyJS/doc/DataValidation.doc.md

 ## Validation Functions

-The `inputValidator` function returns an object with various validation functions for string inputs.
-Here are the available functions:
+The `inputValidator` function provides an object with a comprehensive set of validation functions tailored for string inputs.
+Each function targets specific criteria, enabling thorough validation of input strings.
+Here are the available validation functions:

-- `hasUppercase`: Checks if the input has at least one uppercase letter.
+- `hasUppercase`: Validates if the input contains at least one uppercase letter.
-- `hasLowerCase`: Checks if the input has at least one lowercase letter.
+- `hasLowerCase`: Validates if the input contains at least one lowercase letter.
-- `hasNumber`: Checks if the input has at least one numeric digit.
+- `hasNumber`: Validates if the input contains at least one numeric digit.
-- `hasSpecialCharacter`: Checks if the input has at least one special character.
+- `hasSpecialCharacter`: Validates if the input contains at least one special character.
-- `hasAlphabetic`: Checks if the input contains at least one alphabetic character.
+- `hasAlphabetic`: Validates if the input contains at least one alphabetic character.
-- `hasNumeric`: Checks if the input contains at least one numeric digit.
+- `hasNumeric`: Validates if the input contains at least one numeric digit.
-- `hasAlphanumeric`: Checks if the input contains only alphanumeric characters.
+- `hasAlphanumeric`: Validates if the input contains only alphanumeric characters.
-- `hasWhitespace`: Checks if the input contains any whitespace character.
+- `hasWhitespace`: Validates if the input contains any whitespace character.
-- `hasNonAlphanumeric`: Checks if the input contains any non-alphanumeric character.
+- `hasNonAlphanumeric`: Validates if the input contains any non-alphanumeric character.
-- `hasMinLength(minLength)`: Checks if the input has a minimum length.
+- `hasMinLength(minLength)`: Validates if the input meets a minimum length requirement.
-- `hasMaxLength(maxLength)`: Checks if the input has a maximum length.
+- `hasMaxLength(maxLength)`: Validates if the input meets a maximum length requirement.
-- `matchesCustomPattern(pattern)`: Checks if the input matches a custom regex pattern.
+- `matchesCustomPattern(pattern)`: Validates if the input matches a custom regex pattern.
-- `matchesEmailFormat`: Checks if the input matches the standard email format.
+- `matchesEmailFormat`: Validates if the input matches the standard email format.
-- `hasRepeat(repeatCount)`: Checks if the input contains consecutive repeated characters.
+- `hasRepeat(repeatCount)`: Validates if the input contains consecutive repeated characters.

 ## Usage Example